-It’s wintertime which means I’m officially in soup making mode.
-This year I’m obsessed with this easy Thai inspired soup – combining peas, courgette, lemongrass and ginger (as well as a handful of other items), you end up with a light but nutrient-dense green soup.
+It’s winter time which means I’m officially in soup-making mode.
+This year I’m obsessed with this easy Thai inspired soup – combining peas, courgette, lemongrass, and ginger (as well as a handful of other items), you end up with a light but nutrient-dense green soup.

-Winter is the season of cold/flu’s, and there’s nothing better than a big bowl of warming soup when you’re not feeling your very best.
+Winter is the season of cold/flu, and there’s nothing better than a big bowl of warming soup when you’re not feeling your very best.
 Or if you’re needing something to help you warm up, when your blanket isn’t quite making the cut.

 In fact, this pea soup is so light and refreshing that it works well as a year-round soup option, for a highly nutritious meal.

-So, Why is fibre so important?
+So, why is fiber so important?